Al3xandruF/explorers_project-4_fullstack/README.md

 # e x p l o r e r s _

-Immerse youself in a world of curiosity, facts, truthness...exploration.
+Start diving in a world of curiosity, facts, truthness...exploration.
 Explorers(link to be attached) is a place of knowledge, a place for the curious minds where the information is well researched before being presented to the users.

 AM I RESPONSIVE GOES HERE